Distracted driving: Technology

-Automakers are providing dashboard and heads-up displays to allow driving information to be available without the driver looking away from the road.
+Automakers and technology companies are developing solutions to mitigate driver distraction.
+These include dashboard and heads-up displays that allow driving information to be available without the driver looking away from the road.
 Gesture- and voice-based interfaces simplify controlling the vehicle and its services.
 Mobile applications may disable communication, blank the screen or limit access to applications or programs when the device is in motion.
 A similar approach is under investigation by telecom providers.

+In fleet management, telematics systems are widely used to monitor and address distracted driving.
+A fleet telematics system can detect risky behaviors such as harsh braking, rapid acceleration, and speeding, which are often indicators of distraction.
+More advanced systems use video telematics, which combines a dashcam with AI to identify specific distractions like mobile phone use or drowsiness in real-time.
+This allows fleet managers to implement coaching programs based on objective data, often using driver scoring to benchmark performance and encourage safer habits.

 On January 7, 2014, an article in CNNMoney announced a partnership between AT&T and car manufacturers Audi and Tesla.
 AT&T head of emerging devices, Glenn Lurie, told CNNMoney that these advancements reflect a major step forward in converting cars from mindless machines to intelligent gadgets.
 AT&T says everything is going to be connected.
 The car will be easier to use, safer, reduce distracted driving, and deliver infotainment.
 When asked, "Will these innovations increase distracted driving?", Mr. Laurie replied, "Visual distractions will be limited to passengers as drivers can keep their hands on the wheel".
 One will need only their voice to send messages and communicate with their car.

 Toyota is working on perfecting technology that will monitor driver's eyelids to ensure that they are looking at the road.
 Other vehicle manufacturers are also working on similar technology.
 For example, General Motors has a pilot program to monitor distraction.
 Likewise, Jaguar Land Rover monitors the driver's eyes to create the 3D image for its "Virtual Windscreen".

 Cellebrite has reportedly developed a textalyzer device that can be used to scan a vehicle driver's smartphone after an accident or incident to determine whether the phone was used to make calls, send text messages and/or emails when the vehicle was in motion.

 Transport for New South Wales launched a mobile phone detection camera program in collaboration with technology start-up Acusensus to detect drivers using their mobile phones while driving.
 In the first three months of going live, 9,000,000 vehicles were checked and more than 30,000 warning letters were issued.